 The study may be terminated by the sponsor in the event of unexpected safety or medical concerns.
-Specific stopping rules will not be established for this study, as GLASSIA is an approved product with a demonstrated record of safety at the approved dosage of 60 mg/kg BW/week which is to be employed in this study.
+Specific stopping rules will not be established for this study, as GLASSIA is an approved product (in the US) with a demonstrated record of safety at the approved dosage of 60 mg/kg BW/week which is to be employed in this study.